LMND

 What happens when LMND drops below its 200-week moving average?

 LMND has crossed below its 200-week moving average 2 times in our data.
-The average one-year return after these crossings was -76.7%, meaning the dips were not reliable buying signals for this particular stock.
+On average, buying at that moment produced a one-year return of +20.8%.
+These dips have historically been decent entry points.
 These episodes lasted 89 weeks on average.

 Is LMND a good value right now?